juancamilovega/Bandwidth_Throttler/README.md

 ![image](https://user-images.githubusercontent.com/11798516/125961445-e431f1fd-6c48-47e9-8e77-d3eda4792973.png)

 Using these equations one can either calculate the penalty for a certain bandwidth or the bandwidth for a certain penalty.
 It is recommended that SF use a constant value.

+## HLS Cores

+The Cores are built using Vivado HLS and were tested on version 2018.3.
+The packet generator uses 171 FFs and 407 LUTs in the maximum width configuration, and the throttler uses  35 FFs and 198 LUTs in the maimum width configuration.
+Both can operate correctly at clock rates up to 400MHz and bus widths up to 1024 bits wide allowing it to generate precise bitrates of up to 400Gbps traffic.